juttle/juttle-engine/docs/jobs-api.md

-# Outrigger API
+# Juttle Engine API

-This document describes the API implemented by outrigger to start, stop, and manage juttle programs and jobs.
+This document describes the API implemented by juttle-engine to start, stop, and manage juttle programs and jobs.
 A client uses this API to run Juttle programs, resolve input controls, kill running jobs, introspect running jobs, and so forth.

 The API is mostly RESTful, mapping GETs to information fetches, POSTs to item creation, etc. The API also includes websocket endpoints that upgrade connections to a websocket protocol.